DannyRivasDev/LinkedIn-QR-Code/README.md

   pip install qrcode

 ## Customization
-Adjust the script parameters in `qr_code_generator.py`:
+Adjust the QR code parameters in `qr_code_generator.py`:
 - box_size: Size of the QR code box.
 - border: Border around the QR code.

+Adjust the QR code position in `qr_code_overlay.py`:
 - overlay_position: Position to place the QR code on the background image.